MHickey2/EssenChelle-Oils/README.md

 ### 2. Products Page     <a name="productpage"></a>

 The products page shows the the full collection within the EssenChelle range including the special offers.
-These products can be arranged according to specified criteria, such as by price, by rating and by category.
-The number of items is shown to the user and the user can further sort the products by means of the sorting bar.
-Each of the products shows the title, an image, the price, the category, the star rating and will show users if there are any associated reviews for the product.
+These products can be arranged according to specified criteria, such as by price, by rating or by category.
+The number of all items available is shown to the user and the user can further sort the products by means of the sorting bar on the right of the screen.
+Each of the products shows the title, an image, the price, the category and the star rating and it will also show users if there are any associated reviews for the product.

 <br>